jlperona-teaching/ecs390-spring19/syllabus/syllabus.md

 Instead, every student in the class will observe a discussion section of one of those TAs.
 This includes those who are leading discussions; you'll observe another TA.
 You will take notes and give suggestions to the TA on how they can improve their teaching.
-More about the assignment is explained on the assignment page on Canvas.
+More about the assignment is explained in the assignment page on Canvas.

 After the first week of class, I'll post a list of when and where the discussion sections led by our students are being held.
 You'll sign up for spots; only one observation per discussion will be allowed.